Carlo47/Thermostat-NTC/README.md

 of the ADC.

 ## Design Steps
-From the considerations made, we see that quite a lot of parameters have to be taken into a
-NTC and one for the ADC.
-Further, we take into account that the attenuation only applies to the ESP32.
+It is clear from these considerations that quite a lot of parameters must be taken into account.
+We therefore pack these into two data structures, one for the NTC and one for the ADC.
+We also take into account that the attenuation only applies to the ESP32.

 ```